1964 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 Other Features of the 1964 Nickel

-The 1964 Jefferson nickel is a round coin with a plain, reeded edge.
-It has an official weight of 5 grams and is composed of a copper-nickel alloy (75% copper and 25% nickel).
+The 1964 Jefferson nickel is a round coin with a plain (smooth) edge.
+It weighs 5 grams and is composed of a copper-nickel alloy (75% copper and 25% nickel) — the same composition used since 1946.
 The coin measures 21.20 mm in diameter with a thickness of approximately 1.95 mm.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)